conedevelopment/root-docs/resources.md

 > For the detailed documentation visit the [widgets](/docs/widgets) section.

-Widgets are cards that display some information or any content you want to display.
+Widgets are cards that hold some information or any content you want to display.
 You can easily define widgets on your resource by using the `widgets` method:

 ```php
 use App\Root\Widgets\TotalPosts;